On the Statistical Complexity of Sample Amplification: Sample amplification via sufficient statistics

 The condition in Lemma \ref{lemma:self-concordance} is called the self-concordant condition, which is a key concept in the interior point method for convex optimization \cite{nesterov2003introductory}.
-For example, all quadratic functions and logarithmic functions are self-concordant, and it is also fulfilled when $\Theta$ is compact.
+For example, all quadratic functions and logarithmic functions are self-concordant (which correspond to Gaussian, exponential, and Pareto distributions), and the self-concordance is always fulfilled when $\Theta$ is compact.

-Given Assumptions \ref{assump.continuity} and \ref{assump.moment}, we will show that a simple sample amplification procedure gives a size $\Omega(n/\sqrt{d})$ of sample amplification in general exponential families.
-Let $X_1,\cdots,X_n$ be \emph{iid} samples drawn from $P_\theta$ taking a general form in Definition \ref{def:exponential}, then it is clear that the sample average
+Given any exponential family $\calP$ satisfying Assumptions \ref{assump.continuity} and \ref{assump.moment}, we will show that a simple sample amplification procedure gives a size $\Omega(n/\sqrt{d})$ of sample amplification.
+Let $X_1,\cdots,X_n$ be i.i.d. samples drawn from $P_\theta$ taking a general form in Definition \ref{def:exponential}, then it is clear that the sample average

 is a sufficient statistic by the factorization theorem.
 We will apply the general Algorithm \ref{alg:sufficiency} with an identity map between sufficient statistics, i.e. $\widehat{T}_{n+m} = T_n$.
 The next theorem shows the performance of this approach.